sdonohoo/forecasting/prototypes/ES_RNN/README.md

 # Forecasting with ES-RNNs
+This folder contains the code from former extern Deepankar Gupta at Team Ilan.
 The Exponential-Smoothing Recurrent Neural Network (ES-RNN), developed by Uber Engineer and former Microsoft Engineer Slawek Smyl, is quite powerful and carries a lot of potential for forecasting.

 This Readme will cover three tasks that the ES-RNN can handle presently with regards to TSPerf.
 The first of these tasks is to run the ES-RNN with the M4 competition dataset that it was initially built for.
 The second task involves extending the ES-RNN to a subset of the Orange Juice Sales dataset from the *bayesm* R package.
 The third task involves expanding the ES-RNN to train on a greater portion of the same Orange Juice Sales dataset (more features).